todogroup/todogroup.org/content/en/faq/which-organisations.md

 ---
-title: Which companies are participating?
+title: Which organizations are participating?
 weight: 30
 ---

-See the full [list of members](/members).
-If you would like to take part too, please [contact us](/join).
+See the full [list of General Members](/about/members) and [OSPO Associates](/about/associates/).